 Han-Ru Zhou is an Associate Professor of Public Law at the Université de Montréal Faculty of Law, and a past Sproul Research Fellow at the University of California at Berkeley and Boulton Fellow at McGill University.
 Before joining the Law Faculty, he served as a Law Clerk to Justice Marie Deschamps at the Supreme Court of Canada.
 A member of the Québec Bar, Han-Ru Zhou also practised as a corporate lawyer at a Canadian law firm.
 He received his legal education at Montréal, Harvard and Oxford Universities.
 He also studied classical piano at the Conservatory of music of Montreal.
-Professor Zhou teaches and researches in the areas of constitutional law, comparative law and legal theory.
-He is the Co-Editor-in-Chief of the Review of Constitutional Studies, Canada Correspondent for the British journal Public Law, and the author of the second edition of Droit constitutionnel: principes fondamentaux – notes et jurisprudence (Thémis 2016, 1,264 p.).
+Professor Zhou teaches, researches and consults in the areas of constitutional law and human rights law.
+He is the Co-Editor-in-Chief of the Review of Constitutional Studies, Canada Co-Correspondent for the British journal Public Law, and the author of the second edition of Droit constitutionnel: principes fondamentaux – notes et jurisprudence (Thémis 2016, 1,264 p.).

 This content has been updated on 14 May 2019 at 17 h 33 min.